 Beth McCardell is a staff member of the National Steeplechase Association in Elkton, Maryland.

 Christine Matthes has been involved with horses since childhood, raising and breeding working Quarter Horses.
-When a running Quarter Horse was added to the menagerie the journey into old Thoroughbred lines began.
+When a running Quarter Horse was added to the menagerie the journey into old Thoroughbred lines began, focusing on the compilation of untraced American thoroughbred female lines.
 Chris lives in Alberta, Canada.
-Her book Thoroughbred Twin Producers, Vol 1 is forthcoming.

 Gustavo Mendez grew up around horses in Uruguay; he spends his spare time consulting on thoroughbred pedigrees and researching thoroughbred history.